Adrenoleukodystrophy

 Types of ALD:

-1. Childhood cerebral ALD: This is the most severe form of ALD, typically affecting boys between the ages of 4 and 10.
+1. Childhood cerebral ALD: This is the most form of ALD, typically affecting boys between the ages of 4 and 10.

 2. Adrenomyeloneuropathy (AMN): This is a milder form of ALD that usually affects males in their late teens or early adulthood.